 Have you had enough of polenta or cornmeal yet?
 I hope not!
-This is another recipe that is on a budget-friendly side if you are frugal.
+This is another recipe that is on the budget-friendly side if you are frugal.
 The title may scare you a bit, but there are other options.

 Let’s start with cornmeal.
 If you remember my previous recipe of Cornmeal with Blue Crabs and Spinach, you know by now that seafood adds a delicious taste to cornmeal.
 The best and easy way to have a tasty cornmeal dish is by having a good spice mixture.

 In the Caribbean, cornmeal is usually cooked with garlic, parsley, scallions, salt, and thyme.
 All fresh spices!
 Many people will add a Maggi Cube or chicken bouillon seasoning for more flavor.
 It is a good idea if you buy a seasoning free of MSG and low sodium.
-It is terrible if you are not health conscious and buys any types of seasoning.
+It is terrible if you are not health conscious and buys any type of seasoning.

 The right poultry seasoning is excellent as well as chicken stock or chicken broth.
 Whatever the choice, your meal will be delicious.
 I use our Noubess poultry seasoning to facilitate cooking and also because it does not contain any salt.
 I can control my salt better especially if I am adding meat, poultry or seafood to the cornmeal.